benPearce1/kvstore/README.md

 * Create a new nodejs hosted website
 * Create a blob storage container
 * Create a linked resource from the website to the storage account
-* On the website instance configure two app settings, with the values set to point to the Azure storage account created earlier:
+* On the website instance configure the following app settings, with the values set to point to the Azure storage account created earlier:
   - AZURE_STORAGE_ACCESS_KEY
   - AZURE_STORAGE_ACCOUNT
   - StorageContainerName